pyrod3v/gitman/README.md

 The application's configuration is located at `$USER/.config/gitman` on unix-like systems and at `%appdata%\Roaming\gitman` on Windows

 ## Installing
-To install the application, simply clone this repository and run `go install`
+To install the application, simply run `go install https://github.com/pyrod3v/gitman@latest` or clone this repository and run `go install`

 ## Contributing
 All sorts of contributions are welcome.
 To, contribute: